 Privacy glass.
 For window film on privacy glass (factory-tinted glass), the same VLT rules apply, i.e. the combination of glass + film cannot exceed the VLT limit.
-This means you can’t legally apply window film on privacy glass that’s already 35%, 20% or 15% (depending on the glass location and the State/Territory) – even if it’s clear film.
+This means you can’t legally apply window film – even if it’s clear film – on privacy glass that’s already 35%, 20% or 15% (depending on the glass location and your State/Territory).

 Reflection.
 Automotive films supplied by WFAANZ member manufacturers are low reflectivity, as the law states window film on vehicles must not be reflective.
 Reflective films are even more dangerous than illegally dark windows.
-All Police Forces and Transport Departments are very vigilant on defecting vehicles with reflective films.
+Police and transport departments are vigilant on defecting vehicles with reflective films.
 Reflective films are the shiny silver and bronze films, which can be ‘fader’ films changing from dark to reflective, solid reflective films or sometimes shapes such as flames or similar.

-Commercial vehicles.
-Tinting laws for these vehicles differ in most States and Territories – so ensure you know the rules before you tint a commercial vehicle.
-Typically, any darkness film is allowed behind the driver in commercial vehicles.
+Goods vehicles.
+Tinting laws for these vehicles differ in most States and Territories – so ensure you know the rules before you apply tint.
+Typically, as long as other requirements are met, any darkness film is allowed behind the driver in vehicles with a goods vehicle classification (check the identification plate for the classification).
 ‘Commercial vehicles’ do not mean 4WDs, but rather vehicles registered as a commercial type.